pustotnik/zenmake/docs/tests.rst

-    - If selected task has no feature \*program and has no :ref:`run <buildconf-taskparams-run>` but has \*stlib/\*shlib then this task is cosidered as a task with test but ZenMake will not try to run this task as test.
+    - If selected task has no feature \*program and has no :ref:`run <buildconf-taskparams-run>` but has \*stlib/\*shlib then this task is considered as a task with test but ZenMake will not try to run this task as a test.
 It's useful for creation of separated libraries for tests only.

     - Specify task parameter :ref:`run <buildconf-taskparams-run>`.